xpack/xcdl-cli-ts/website/docs/developer/srs/index.md

 - minimize the number of source files processed during the build
 - generate a consistent set of preprocessor definitions
 - assist xCDL tools in creating and managing configurations
-- run the builds and the tests, first via CMake or meson, later directly
+- run the builds and the tests, first via CMake or Meson, later directly

 ### User characteristics